automat/foam-gl/README.md

 ##Differences to other tools

-- focus on base gl
-- there is more to WebGL than Three.js
+- there is more to WebGL than Three.js (although its magical), abstracted just as much abstraction to not get in the way
+- strong focus on shaders
+- no build-in uber giant shader, or materials, blank canvas
+- Light and Material as generic representations of uniform shader structs, no associated programs, extendable with custom uniforms

 - fd
 - [more]